 Some of Segment 9 construction occurs within the CSX Rail ROW.
-To the extent practicable, construction of the Project will be conducted in accordance with the policies and guidelines identified in Appendix U (CSXT Railroad Policies and Guidelines for Construction of CHPE Project) so as to avoid any interference with interruption, or endangerment of any CSXT operations and facilities.
+To the extent practicable, construction of the Project will be conducted in accordance with the policies and guidelines identified in Appendix U

+(CSXT Railroad Policies and Guidelines for Construction of CHPE Project) so as to avoid any interference with interruption, or endangerment of any CSXT operations and facilities.
 If any procedure outlined in Appendix U cannot be followed, the Certificate Holders will seek a waiver and/or approval from CSX.
 The Certificate Holders will continue to coordinate directly with CSX and DPS staff throughout construction.

-Table 13-2 summarizes the pre-construction coordination with CSX Rail.
+Table 13-1 summarizes the pre-construction coordination with CSX Rail.

 Coordinating Parties Description Current Status Certificate Holders, DPS Staff, CSX Rail Staff All plans and work to be performed in ROW under CSX Rail's supervision and management.
 Ongoing throughout Certificate Holders, DPS Staff, CSX Rail Staff Certificate Holders shall provide DPS Staff and CSX Rail staff with a preliminary design marked to avoid conflict with potential conflicting construction or maintenance projects that CSX Rail Staff may seek to undertake in the future and shall offer to consult with CSX Rail Staff concerning any comments it may offer and shall use reasonable efforts to accommodate any CSX Rail concerns (CC 68).
 Prior to filing any Segment EM&CP involving any such ROW.
-Certificate Holders, CSX Rail Staff, Agency Certificate Holders will consult with each transportation department or agency having jurisdiction over any roads, related structures, and components that will be crossed by the Facility or used for direct access to the Construction Zone.
-If the During preparation of the EM&CP and when work begins.
+Certificate Holders, CSX Rail Staff, Agency crossed by project Certificate Holders will consult with each transportation department or agency having jurisdiction over any roads, related structures, and components that will be crossed by the Facility or used for direct access to the Construction Zone.
+If the access road takes direct access from, or lies within the limits of, such roads, the Certificate Holders will notify each relevant transportation department or agency of the approximate date when work will begin (CC 69a).
+During preparation of the EM&CP and when work begins.
+Certificate Holders, CSX The Certificate Holders will provide status reports summarizing construction and indicating Bi-weekly.